Crossing your fingers without assurance is not a good strategy

 Investors won't trust unverified data

-Institutional investors and ESG-focused funds increasingly expect independent assurance over sustainability disclosures before making or maintaining investment decisions.
-Self-reported, unverified ESG data is viewed as unreliable and introduces information risk that sophisticated investors will not accept.
+Institutional investors and ESG-focused funds increasingly expect independent assurance over sustainability disclosures.
+Self-reported ESG data is viewed as unreliable and introduces information risk that sophisticated investors will not accept.

 This affects the cost of capital.
 Companies with assured sustainability data often secure better financing terms, including access to green bonds and sustainability-linked loans.
-Those without assurance face greater scrutiny and may incur higher borrowing costs.
+Those without assurance face greater scrutiny and potentially higher borrowing costs.

-In competitive capital markets, unverified sustainability reporting can be the difference between securing funding and losing out to competitors with credible, assured disclosures.
+In competitive capital markets, unverified reporting can mean losing funding to competitors with credible, assured disclosures.

 You're creating legal and litigation exposure